Sheltered Housing Manager

 At Abbeyfield, we are committed to rewarding our staff for their hard work.
 Some of our benefits include:

-- Unlimited opportunities to earn £500 via our 'refer a friend' scheme
+- Unlimited opportunities to earn £500 via our 'refer a colleague' scheme

 - Pay progression within role